 Getting up to splash my face

-Staring into space signals deep thought or the kind of zoning out that happens when someone is drained.
+Staring into space implies he’s in deep thought or kind of zoning out because he’s drained.

-The act of splashing water on his face is a common trick to shake off drowsiness and stay alert.
-This suggests he’s fighting to stay awake, possibly feeling pressure to finish what he started.
+Splashing water on your face is a common trick to shake off drowsiness and stay alert.
+He’s fighting to stay awake, possibly feeling pressure to finish what he started.

 Wanting just to stay awake